Quantum Advantage in Distributed Sensing with Noisy Quantum Networks: QFIM under unitary encoding

-Then the objective is transformed to finding the combination of $(p_1,\dots,p_{2^d-1})$ which gives the highest $C$ under the above constraints.
+The objective then becomes finding the combination of $(p_1,\dots,p_{2^d-1})$ which gives the highest $C$ under the above constraints.
 The constraints clearly define a closed and compact region $\mathcal{R}$.
-Then according to the extreme value theorem, we are sure that there exists a maximum value and a minimum value for any continuous function of $(p_1,\dots,p_{2^d-1})$ on $\mathcal{R}$, and the extreme values must be taken either on the boundary of $\mathcal{R}$, or at critical points inside $\mathcal{R}$.
+Then according to the extreme value theorem, there exist a maximum value and a minimum value for any continuous function of $(p_1,\dots,p_{2^d-1})$ on $\mathcal{R}$, and the extreme values must be taken either on the boundary of $\mathcal{R}$, or at critical points inside $\mathcal{R}$.

 Now $C$ can be re-written as:

 which is obviously continuous on $\mathcal{R}$.
 We first take the partial derivatives with respect to $p_i$:

 which means that there is no critical point inside $\mathcal{R}$, so the maximum value can only be on the boundary of $\mathcal{R}$.